 The Creativity Grant for Projects is available to independent artists and arts organizations.
 There are two options to choose from: the Planning & Development grant is intended to support the early stages of research and development for a proposed project; the Implementation grant is intended to support the execution of a specific arts projects/event/program.

-Applications are accepted on a rolling basis from July 1, 2025 through March 31, 2026 with a monthly review process.
+Applications are accepted on a rolling basis through March 2027 with a monthly review period.

 Applicants must:

-In addition to reviewing the guidelines document in the "Quick Resources" box, please review the following resources that are available to assist you during the application process (FY 2026 webinars coming soon):
+In addition to reviewing the guidelines document in the "Quick Resources" box, please review the following resources that are available to assist you during the application process:

-For additional support, you can find the FY 2026 scoring rubric, and other relevant documents in the "Resources" section below.
+For additional support, you can find the FY 2027 scoring rubric and other relevant documents in the "Resources" section below.

 Creativity Grant applications submitted by the last day of the month will be reviewed by the panel in the following month, with notifications to follow early the following month.
-Refer to the Guidelines document in the Quick Resources section for a detailed schedule.
+See Guidelines for a detailed schedule.

 MSAC convenes a group of panelists, composed of members of the public statewide representing a range of discipline expertise, to electronically review and score all applications according to the review criteria above.